Last Sunday while burning leaves, my grand-daughter asked, “Grandpa, how old are you?”

 So once everything went into the trash, it required virtue to bring recycling back.

 I got to say though, I miss the burn barrel.
-It’s scent of burning leaves made this time of year special.
-Now days, whenever a breeze carries a whiff of it, a thousand memories tag along for the ride.
+The scent of burning leaves made this time of year special.
+Nowdays, whenever a breeze carries a whiff of it, a thousand memories tag along for the ride.

 They were right to stop open burning in the city.
 There are just too many people with too much trash and even here, miles from town, I have to call the Department of Natural Resources to activate my burning permit every time I toss a match.